Virginia True: Reception

-Later life
+Later life and death

 In 1935, True recognized that she could go no further at the University of Colorado with a simple Bachelor of Arts, so she began a Master of Arts program at Cornell University.
 By the time she completed her studies, however, the University of Colorado had no position for her, so she stayed in the East and began teaching at Cornell.

 There she was commissioned to paint a mural "The History of Home Economics" in 1937 and eventually became the chairman of the Department of Housing and Design.
 She spent the rest of her life in the East, retiring to Cape Cod where she taught art for several years and continued to paint and exhibit.

 Virginia True's perception of the artist's life is amply demonstrated by her comment that "to be an artist is a very upsetting thing, because you must come to grips with what you really think and what is really basic and what is truly you."

+She died on January 4, 1989, in Gillett, Pennsylvania, and was interred in Hannibal, Missouri.